Seven Years' War: Denmark–Norway

-Denmark–Norway, was another neutral nation during the Seven Years War, although it could be argued that they were a belligerent nation due to close calls.
-They were very nearly dragged into the war on the side of France due to the actions of the Russian Empire.
-Tsar Peter III had desired on reclaiming his title of Duke of Holstein-Gottorp, whose lands were being overseen by the current king of Denmark-Norway, Frederick V, and was prepared to attack them to do this.
+Denmark–Norway was another neutral nation during the Seven Years War, although it could be argued that, due to close calls, it was a belligerent nation.
+It was very nearly dragged into the war on the side of France due to the actions of the Russian Empire.
+Tsar Peter III had desired on reclaiming his title of Duke of Holstein-Gottorp, whose lands were being overseen by the current king of Denmark-Norway, Frederick V, and was prepared to attack Denmark–Norway in order to do this.
 However, luckily for Denmark-Norway, the Russian emperor was deposed by his wife, Catherine II, before war could break out.